 Research activity during the summer is an excellent way for a student researcher to make focused progress in a project.
 There are many such opportunities across campus, and students are encouraged to talk to faculty members to devise a new project, or continue one begun during the academic year.
+Projects can be either student generated ideas, or projects connected to a faculty mentor's ongoing research.
 SMU supports assistantships for students to pursue their research interests full-time so that undergraduates can make the most of opportunities provided by their faculty mentors.
 These Summer Research Assistantships (SRAs) allow students to earn up to $4000 during the summer, including the 50% match from the University, doing the research of their choice.
 They will be paid hourly on a biweekly basis.

 - clear title